mudassirshahzad/retail-service/README.md

 - The class diagram is available in the repository root folder by the name "RetailServiceClassDigram.drawio".
 - This diagram was generated using online tool: [https://www.draw.io/](https://www.draw.io/)

+### Assumptions
+ - The items will be scanned individually at checkout time, the program expects an item list
+ - The user will be asked for a barcode or the cash handler will enter the user type manually(possibly from a front end), the program expects a user object

 ### Team Members